Hairless Rat

 Training Milestones for Hairless Rat

-Successful training for Hairless Rat respects this breed's intermediate trainability profile and natural friendly tendencies.
+Training results for a Hairless Rat depend on matching the method to the breed's real-world trainability profile and natural friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Hairless Rat's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Hairless Rat owners should expect the training journey to require patience given this breed's intermediate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources